 Your Pressure Cooker cooking pot will look like there is stuff stuck to the bottom.
 Smile, that is all the good flavor stuff!
 The stuffs Stews are made from!
 Grab your Spatula and the beer and let’s make a little Fond.

-Dun-da-dun-tah, we’ve got Fond and a clean pot!
-Because you heated up your cooking pot before adding the oil, it became non stick and the pieces just slid right off the bottom.
-Look at all that lovely flavor.
+Because you heated up your cooking pot before adding the oil, it became non stick and the pieces just slid right off the bottom and you are left with lovely flavors from the fond.

 Dump in your Beef Broth and all the seasonings.
 I make my own Pressure Cooker Bone Broth/Stock and freeze in one cup Foodsaver pouches, so I added in three of them.
 The broth will defrost quickly in your pot.
 Make sure you use Beef Broth/Stock for this and not chicken broth/stock.
 This recipe needs the richness of the beef stock.

 I like to serve this Pressure Cooker Beef Stew with Root Vegetables on top of my yummy Pressure Cooker Southern Style Cheesy Grits.
-If you have a second Pressure Cooker, you could make up the grits, or you can use the Pot in Pot method with the set up like my Pressure CookerPerfectly Cooked Pot in Pot Rice recipe.
+If you have a second Instant Pot, Ninja Foodi or Pressure Cooker you could make up the grits, or you can use the Pot in Pot method with the set up like my Pressure CookerPerfectly Cooked Pot in Pot Rice recipe.